the-coding-pie/Bugtracker-REST-API/README.md

   An issue is a representation of the real-world problems you encounter in your current project.
 An issue must be a part of a project.
 The admin/collaborators of the project can create an issue in that project.
 The person who created that issue can assign it to an "Assignee" from within the collaborators list or leave it "Unassigned".

-  An issue can be updated/deleted only by the person who created it, the project admin and the person to whom the issue is assigned to.
-Others can just view the issue.
+  An issue can be updated/deleted only by the person who created it, and the project admin.

+  The person to whom the issue is assigned to can update only a limited details about the issue.
+All the others can just view the issue.

 ## API Endpoints and HTTP methods